simonrose121/phd/_posts/2016-12-13-preliminary-study.md

 layout: post
 title:  "Planning a Preliminary Study"
 date:  2016-12-13 11:41:00 +0100
-categories: planning
+categories: study
 ---

 To start off my PhD, I'm going to conduct an exploratory study (and hopefully get some publishable results).
+This will be coupled with a literature review to hopefully produce a publishable paper by the end of the first year.

 This article will have the following structure; a brief recap of research methodologies, an outline of methodologies used by existing studies, possible methodologies for my study, and a justified choice of methodology (to be turned in an application).
 Research ethics will also need to be considered as applications take a while to be approved.

-## Methodologies
+## Research Methodologies
 - Overall approach
 	- Qualitative
 	- Quantitative